KILTprotocol/docs/docs/develop/chain/02_fullnode.md

 There are currently two different runtimes (i.e., two different parachain environments) that a KILT full node can be part of:

-- Peregrine: the public test network whose runtime is as close to the official chain as possible.
-It can be used to try stuff out before executing them on the live chain, which involves spending tokens that have real monetary value.
+- **Spiritnet**: the official public network, which contains only stable and thoroughly-tested features.
-- Spiritnet: the official public network, which contains only stable features.
+- **Peregrine**: the public test network whose runtime is as close to that of Spiritnet as possible.
+It can be used to try stuff out before executing them on the production Spiritnet chain, which involves spending tokens that have real monetary value.

 :::info
 The remainder of the guide explaining how to run a full node is for the official Spiritnet.